Melbourne Derby (A-Leagues)

-The Melbourne Derby is an intra-city local derby in Australia's premier soccer competition, the A-League Men.
-It is contested between the first two Melbourne teams playing in the competition, Melbourne City and Melbourne Victory, and is the A-League Men's first intra-city derby.
+The Melbourne Derby is an intra-city local derby in Australia's premier association football competition, the A-League Men.
+It is contested between the first two Melbourne teams playing in the competition, Melbourne City (formerly Melbourne Heart) and Melbourne Victory, and is the A-League Men's first intra-city derby.

 History

-With the introduction of Melbourne Heart (who would later be known as Melbourne City) to the A-League at the start of the 2010–11 season, (the Victory having joined the league at inception), the first derby was held on 8 October 2010 at AAMI Park.
+With the introduction of Melbourne Heart (who would later be known as Melbourne City) to the A-League at the start of the 2010–11 season, joining the Victory who had joined the league at its inception in 2005, the first derby was held on 8 October 2010 at AAMI Park.
 The match was originally scheduled for 2 October 2010.
 However, due to the 2010 AFL Grand Final Replay occurring on the same day, the match was postponed.

 Melbourne City won the inaugural derby 2–1, with goals from Alex Terra and John Aloisi.
 Robbie Kruse scored for Victory.
 Aziz Behich was sent off late in the second half, but Heart were able to hold on and secure the win.
 Although the game was an official sell out, only 25,897 fans turned up, well short of AAMI Park's official capacity of 30,050.
 The Victory hosted their first home derby on 22 January at Docklands Stadium, with the match ending in a 2–2 draw.
 The match was marred by an unacceptable tackle by Kevin Muscat on Adrian Zahra, which earned the Victory captain his second straight red card and a subsequent eight-match ban, ending not only his season, but his A-League career.

 The first scoreless draw in the derby occurred in the third round of 2011–12 season, whilst a record crowd at AAMI Park was in attendance for the second derby of the season.
 This derby was arguably one of the best in the rivalry's brief existence, with Heart midfielder Matt Thompson scoring twice in a matter of minutes late in the first half to put Heart in the lead 2–1, before City substitute Alex Terra scored controversially after appearing to handball preceding his goal in the second half.
 City would win the match 3–2.
 The intense rivalry and passion between both sets of supporters occasionally boiled over, as occurred in February 2011 when four Melbourne City supporters were charged with "conspiracy to falsely imprison a [Victory supporter] ".